SSHAD0w/GTFOCaps.github.io/README.md

 [Build Status]: https://travis-ci.com/GTFOBins/GTFOBins.github.io.svg?branch=master
 [travis]: https://travis-ci.com/GTFOBins/GTFOBins.github.io

-GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems.
+GTFOBins is a curated list of Unix capabilities that can be used to bypass local security restrictions in misconfigured systems.

-Find the project at https://gtfobins.github.io
+Find the project at https://gtfocaps.github.io